Check out our more detailed post for a bit more about the specifics of what affiliate marketing is.

 Affiliate Marketing for Service Products

 One of the cool things about services, for instance, is that often there are recurring commissions.
-For instance, I make roughly 20% a month every time I refer someone to
+For example, I make roughly 20% a month every time I refer someone to

 Sumo or Visual Website Optimizer – which are both services that I use religiously.